 Brisk walking lowers your risk of high blood pressure, high cholesterol and diabetes – all risk factors for heart disease and stroke.
 It also prevents bone loss that can lead to osteoporosis.
 Walking also helps keep your weight under control, which can get tougher as we age.

 Why is walking one of the best exercises to do on a daily basis?
-Not only does it have health benefits, but it’s easy to start with no expensive equipment required besides a good pair of shoes.
+It’s great for your health, gets you a good workout, and is easy to start with no expensive equipment required besides a good pair of shoes.
 Walking can also be done anywhere.
 You can walk outside of course, but if that isn’t an option, you can walk indoors on a track, a treadmill or even at the mall or a suitable indoor location.

 How to get started

 If you’re not walking extensively yet, make sure to start slow.
 Before you begin any exercise activity, talk to your doctor.
-If you aren’t currently active, starting with any amount of walking, even five to 10 minutes a day, can be helpful.
+If you aren’t currently active, start walking just a little bit every day.
+Even five to 10 minutes a day can make a big difference in your health.
 Start walking more and taking longer walks as you feel able.

 If you’re already in shape, try starting with 30 minutes of dedicated walking per day and adding more every week or so.
+Don’t add too much at a time – try adding one or two thousand steps to your goal and give yourself at least a month to get there.
 It’s very hard to actually walk too much!
 The more you walk, the more benefits you may reap.

 Russell Pate, Ph.D., a professor of exercise science in the Arnold School of Public Health at the University of South Carolina in Columbia, says, “The findings are consistent with the American Heart Association’s recommendations for physical activity in adults that we need 30 minutes of physical activity per day, at least 150 minutes of moderate activity per week or 75 minutes of vigorous activity per week to derive benefits.”